ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 By using formulas to convert the data, it means any changes in content of the data in the **source_data** or **fixed_data** sheets will automatically be picked up in the 360_data sheet.

-Conversion tools have been set up to work with data exported from a range of grants management systems, including all the systems listed [above.](funders-with-a-grants-management-system)
+Conversion Tool Templates have been set up to work with data exported from a range of grants management systems, including all the systems listed [above.](funders-with-a-grants-management-system)

 To find out about whether using a conversion tool would be appropriate for your organisation, please contact the 360Giving Helpdesk via <support@threesixtygiving.org>.